About Solano County

 How can I search for someone recently arrested in Solano County, California?

 To search for someone recently arrested in Solano County, you can use the inmate lookup tool provided by the Solano County Sheriff's Office.
-The main detention facility is the this jurisdiction Jail, located in Fairfield.
-You can access the inmate search feature on the the area Sheriff's official website, which provides information on current inmates, including booking details and charges.
+The main detention facility is the local Jail, located in Fairfield.
+You can access the inmate search feature on the Sheriff's official website, which provides information on current inmates, including booking details and charges.

 Mugshots or booking photos in Solano County can be obtained through the Solano County Sheriff's Office.
 The Sheriff's Office may provide access to booking photos through their official website or upon request at their office.
 It's important to note that availability may vary, and some records might be restricted due to privacy laws.